nxrighthere/ValveSockets-CSharp/README.md

 `Library.maxMessageSize` the maximum size of a single message that can be sent.

 `Library.Initialize(StringBuilder errorMessage)` initializes the native library.
+Error message parameter is optional and should be used to determine error during initialization.
 The capacity of a mutable string for an error message must be equal to `Library.maxErrorMessageLength`.

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.